 How much you set aside for cables is up to you, like every other audiophile choice.

-There are several ways to approach this.
-It’s my opinion that no matter what your hi-fi system may have cost, you will never realize its full potential, it’s maximum collective level of sonic abilities, without quality cables connecting the components, be it Audio Art Cables, or another brand.
+It’s my opinion ultimately, that no matter how much your hi-fi system may have cost, you will never realize its full potential without quality cables, be it Audio Art Cables, or another quality brand.

-I believe you have chosen to invest money on high performance audio components in order to enhance the satisfaction and fun of something you love dearly -- listening to your favorite music.
-At that point, why leave the performance of your system short of its best sonic potential?
+Likely you have chosen to invest your money on performance audio components to enhance your level of satisfaction doing something you love-- listening to music.
+Why leave the performance of your system short of its best sonic potential?

 This can be a hobby full of lavish extravagance, and big-ticket expense.
-Even more modestly priced hi-fi gear costs much more than is needed to simply have music in the house.
-But that’s the name of the hi-end audio game.
-Just understand that if your system is connected up and playing music with nondescript, generic cables, it is likely not be performing to the utmost of its abilities, and you may not be getting all the enjoyment from it that you could be.
-The level of enjoyment that you paid to get.
+Even more modestly priced hi-fi gear costs more than is needed to simply have music playing in the house.
+Just understand that if your system is connected up and playing music with basic cables, it is likely not be performing at its full potential, and maybe you are not getting all the enjoyment from it that you could be.
+The level of enjoyment that you paid to experience.
 I believe this, and those who have bought Audio Art Cable products believe this.

 Is there a magic formula that can be used to determine how much an audiophile should consider spending on cables?
 5% of the cost of your system?
 10%?
 20%?
 Unfortunately, I don’t think a reliable budget roadmap exists.
 I have had the privilege over the years of connecting many different levels of components, some quite expensive and some not so expensive, with our cable products, and have achieved very interesting results.
 I’ve tested different cable models at all price and performance levels to see how they interacted with various component types and brands.

-I have also been in position to visit the mythical “Lunatic Fringe” on occasion, wantonly hooking up more down-to-earth priced gear to some of AAC’s top-line models, creating some rather astounding results in the process.
-Right now, for example, in my office set-up I have a $699 PS Audio Sprout 100 amplifier powered by a $360 1.0m AAC power1 e AC cable, connecting to a set of $79.95 MIcca MB42X Bookshelf Speakers with a $770 (!), 4.0’ pair of AAC SC-5 ePlus speaker cables.
-A cable loom I would consider a reckless extravagance with your money.
-But it sounds sublime.
+I have also been in position to visit the mythical “Lunatic Fringe” on occasion, wantonly hooking up more down-to-earth priced gear to some of AAC’s top-line models, creating rather interesting results in the process.
+I have in a past office set-up, connected a $699 PS Audio Sprout 100 amplifier powered by a $360 1.0m AAC power1 e AC cable, connecting to a set of $79.95 Bookshelf Speakers with a $700+ pair of our SC-5 ePlus speaker cables.
+A cable loom I would consider a reckless extravagance.
+But it sounded sublime.
 Particularly with the Sprout 100’s bass boost engaged to give the MB42X’s the little kick they need down low.
-What is more interesting is that the separate additions of the AAC power and speaker cables yielded noticeable results individually, with very nice boosts in performance!
+What is more interesting is the separate additions of power and speaker cables yielded noticeable results individually, with very nice boosts in performance.

-So, after all is said, I don’t have a clear answer for you on the concept of exactly how much to budget for cables in your audio system.
+So, after all is said, I don’t have a clear answer for you on the concept of what to budget for quality cables for your audio system.
 I think the same concept applies as it might for component choices.
-Get the best cables that your budget will allow, with carefully thought out choices.
-We can help with this part and are always a phone call or email away to offer you at least some ideas to start with.
+Get the best cables that your budget will allow, with carefully thought-out decisions.
+We can help with this part and are a phone call or email away to offer you at least ideas to start with.
 I think there can be a suggested strategy, however, if you are setting up a system from scratch -- Be sure to budget a cost for quality cables when considering the total amount you’d like to spend, and you will not regret it.
-And if you do not, you will be leaving some performance potential on the table.
+You will not be leaving performance potential on the table.

 Upgrading at the power receptacle

-Upgrading the stock power cables that came with your components to quality aftermarket power cables will make a profound impact on your system’s performance.
+Upgrading the stock, "in the box" power cables to quality aftermarket power cables will make a profound impact on your system’s performance.

 If we think about it, everything we experience when we listen to our systems, both through our senses, and emotionally, begins at the power receptacle.
 Every vibration our eardrums receive through our music systems originates at the power receptacle.
 Either way you choose to look at this, the power hand-off from wall outlet to component appears potentially significant.

-Consider this: to “uneducated ears” or to new audiophiles, A/B power cable upgrade demos, in my experience, make for the easiest boost in performance to discern.
+Consider this: I have found that to “uneducated ears” or perhaps newer audiophiles, A/B power cable upgrade demos, in my experience, make for the easiest boost in performance to discern.

 It is a widely held belief, as it is my opinion, that the quality of power transmission in audio systems is very important to overall system performance.
 Whether it’s in the form of electrical energy coming from a power outlet, a power distribution device, power regenerators, or delivered to your component’s circuitry through its power supply.
 It all ends up as music in the end, and it all starts with electrical energy delivered from a receptacle, through a power cord.